mr-d-self-driving/FSDrive/README.md

 # FutureSightDrive: Thinking Visually with Spatio-Temporal CoT for Autonomous Driving

-Official implementation for ["FutureSightDrive: Thinking Visually with Spatio-Temporal CoT for Autonomous Driving"](https://arxiv.org/abs/2505.17685) is coming soon.
+Official implementation for ["FutureSightDrive: Thinking Visually with Spatio-Temporal CoT for Autonomous Driving"](https://arxiv.org/abs/2505.17685) is coming in June.

 ## Citing